 What Is Black Sesame?

 Black sesame seeds and white sesame seeds have a few differences, including flavor and color.
 Both are sold hulled and unhulled.
 This creates two white and black sesame seed varieties.
+You can also extract oil from the seeds to make sesame oil, which is a common component in Asian cuisine.
+You can also extract oil from the seeds to make sesame oil, which is a common component in Asian cuisine.

 Where Did It Come From?